chef/chef-web-docs/content/ctl_chef.md

 Press Enter to Continue:

-You\'re ready to begin!
+You're ready to begin!

 Start with 'cd ./node-test-server-repo; kitchen converge'.

-As you identify issues, you can modify cookbooks in their original checkout locations or in the repository\'s cookbooks directory and they will be picked up on subsequent runs of 'kitchen converge'.
+As you identify issues, you can modify cookbooks in their original checkout locations or in the repository's cookbooks directory and they will be picked up on subsequent runs of 'kitchen converge'.

 ```

-Upgrade Lab provides further details on how this command can be used in Chef client upgrade process.
+[Upgrade Lab](https://docs.chef.io/workstation/upgrade_lab) provides further details on how this command can be used in Chef client upgrade process.

 ## chef env